 - Myth #1: 'Read the label'.
 Clothing care labels will often say 'do not wash', or 'dry clean only', or 'machine wash cold'.
-If your garment is 100 per cent silk, there's simply no reason to follow any of those guidelines, and they're there mainly because the manufacturer hasn't tested their garment for colour fastness and/or shrinkage.
-That said, we'd always, always suggest caution for a precious item and make sure you understand your washer's wash symbols.
+If your garment is 100 per cent silk, there's simply no reason to follow any of those guidelines, and they're there mainly because the manufacturer hasn't tested their garment for color fastness and/or shrinkage.
+That said, we'd always, always suggest caution for a precious item and make sure you understand the aforementioned washing symbols.

 - Myth #2: 'Spot clean your silk': this could do more harm than good, leaving a bigger spot that'll be even more difficult to remove.
-Never spot clean your silk or use a stain remover; always wash the whole garment.
+Never spot clean your silk or use a stain remover to partially clean the item; always wash the whole garment.

 - Myth #3: 'Use baby soap to clean your silk': Soap is made with lye and plant fats that can wreak havoc with your silk, removing its sheen and leaving a residue.
 Do not use soap to wash your silks.

 - Myth #4: 'Silk contains natural oils and doesn't need washing'.
 This is confusing silk with wool.
 There are no 'natural oils' in silk, and any oils and sweat it absorbs from your skin do need to be washed out.
 Do wash your silk garments regularly.

 Yes, you can iron silk but you must use your steam iron's lowest heat setting to avoid damaging it.
 If your iron has a silk setting, even better.